 First Eucharist is a two year catechetical program in first and second grade.
 The reception of First Eucharist follows adequate Catechetical instruction in the second grade of religious education.
 Children first receive the Sacrament of Reconciliation, generally during the Penitential Season of Lent.
 First Eucharist is celebrated on the weekends following Easter at Mass held in the afternoon.
 Every Catholic is encouraged to receive communion weekly at Sunday Mass and they are urged to make a frequent good confession, especially if in a state of Mortal Sin.
 It is fitting that First Eucharist be received during the Easter Season.
-Due to the large number of children receiving, each class will be assigned a particular date by the Director of Religious Education.
 Your cooperation is appreciated.
 Children may wear any clean and “dressy” clothing.
 Girls are encouraged to wear a white dress.
 Boys are encouraged to wear a suit or sports jacket and tie or dress slacks and shirt and tie.

 Arrange to get married in the Church: